afafbioinfo/IPANEMAP/README.md

 Once all dependencies are satisfied, IPANEMAP can be invoked through:

-      python IPANEMAP.py [--conditions c1 c2 ...]
+      python IPANEMAP.py [--RNA rnafile.fa] [--cond c1 c2 ...]

-The method will run with a configuration specified within `IPANEMAP.cfg`, possibly overriding the list of considered conditions with the one provided through the optional command-line option `--conditions`.
+The method will run with a configuration specified within `IPANEMAP.cfg`, optionnally overriding the RNA using the `--RNA` command-line option, and the  list of conditions with the `--cond` option.

 ## Input files